GerardoG2/power-usage-simulation-system/README.md

 Power Simulation Instructions

-1. Add your txt or csv file which holds all of the appliances and their info, such as the app.txt into the project folder.
+1. Add your txt or csv file which holds all of the appliances and their info, into the project foler.
+(See `app.txt` for an example reference)
    This file should have all the appliance details separated by commas- in the following format:
    `LocationID,ApplianceDescription,OnWattage,ProbabilityOfBeingOn,isSmart (represented by true or false), percentPowerReduction (double between zero and one)`
-   (See `app.txt` file in repository folder for an example)

 2. Add the `Main.java`, `Appliance.java`, and `Location.java` files to the same package folder.